 What's Eating Gilbert Grape?

-This is the kind of low-key, borderline whimsical drama that looks a breeze but is near impossible to achieve without overdosing on sentiment or patronising its characters, but Lasse Hallstrom has managed it.
+This is the kind of low-key, borderline whimsical drama that looks a breeze but is near impossible to achieve without overdosing on sentiment.
+But Lasse Hallstrom has managed it.
 Johnny Depp is the eponymous misfit, Leonardo DiCaprio excellent as his mentally disabled brother.
-It has a tough core: it's a feel-good movie that you could cut your fingers on, if you didn't handle it with care.Reuse content
+It has a tough core: a feel-good movie you could cut your fingers on if you didn't handle it with care.Reuse content